japandotorg/shinku/docs/cog.rst

         bot.add_cog(CustomDebugCog(bot=bot))

 ``OPTIONAL_FEATURES``, by contrast, contains Features detected to be supported in this environment.
-The content of it may vary depending on what extras have been installed, or what platform jishaku is running on.
+The content of it may vary depending on what extras have been installed, or what platform shinku is running on.

 To use these features as well, simply add them to your cog: